aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

   compared to ~44.5s when using 100'000 independent calls (still probably acceptable).
   Moreover, even getting, in 10 bulk calls, 10 random chunks of the objects (eventually covering the whole set of 100'000 objects) only takes ~3.4s.
-This should demonstrate that exporting a subset of the graph should be efficient (and the object store format could be used also inside the export file).
+This should demonstrate that exporting a subset of the graph should be efficient.
 Also, this should be compared to minutes to hours when storing each object as individual files.

 - All operations internally (storing to a loose object, storing to a pack, reading